sammyred22/phpflickr/trunk/phpFlickr/README.txt

         Photo: The path of the file to upload.
         Photo ID: The numeric Flickr ID of the photo you want to replace.
         Async (optional): Set to 0 for a synchronous call, 1 for asynchronous.
+    If you use the asynchronous call, it will return a ticketid instead of photoid.

 Other Notes:
     1. Many of the methods have optional arguments.
 For these, I have implemented